Ship quality code faster with Slack

 Between scheduling meetings, toggling between tools and tracking down the right teammate to review your pull request, there’s hardly enough time to get any real work done.
 That’s where Slack comes in.

-Work in Slack happens in channels – organised spaces for everything related to a project, topic or team.
-From frictionless project planning to streamlined code reviews and deployments, Slack helps developers to deliver higher-quality products and services faster than the competition.
+Work in Slack happens in channels—organized spaces for everything related to a project, topic or team.
+From frictionless project planning to streamlined code reviews and deploys, Slack helps developers deliver higher quality products and services faster than the competition.

 Start building quickly